A few positive lessons from my guilty pleasure over the last few months.

 The movie centers on the joys and trials of parenting and the power of family to shape the next generation.

-No matter how tech savvy you are as a parent, your teenagers will always know more.
+No matter how tech savvy you are as a parent, your kids will always know more.
 Here are some ideas on how to engage with them.

 Is ‘Fifty Shades of Grey’ Dangerous?